Sikkimese Bhutia language: Fricatives and central approximants

-There are a total of five fricatives in Sikkimese, which are /s, z, ɕ, ʑ, h/.
+There are a total of five fricatives in bhutia, which are /s, z, ɕ, ʑ, h/.
 The /j/ is the only central approximant.
-This central approximant /j/ happen in the high and low registers along with the voiceless fricatives /s, ɕ/ which provide evidence that Sikkimese has tonal contrasts. /h/ in the high register contrasts with initial vowels and those have intrinsic phonetic initials, otherwise known as glottal initials.
+This central approximant /j/ happen in the high and low registers along with the voiceless fricatives /s, ɕ/ which provide evidence that Denjongke has tonal contrasts. /h/ in the high register contrasts with initial vowels and those have intrinsic phonetic initials, otherwise known as glottal initials.
 However, low register initial vowels just have an intrinsic initial which do not contrast with other glottal initials.

 Nasals

-In total, there are eight nasals in Sikkimese: /m/, /n/, /ɲ/, /ŋ/, /m̥/, /n̥/, /ɲ̥/, and /ŋ̥/.
+In total, there are eight nasals in Denjongke: /m/, /n/, /ɲ/, /ŋ/, /m̥/, /n̥/, /ɲ̥/, and /ŋ̥/.
 The first four are voiced and the last four are voiceless.
-Quite a few Sikkimese speakers produce voiceless nasals in a similar way they produce voiced nasals that fall in the high register.
+Quite a few Denjongke speakers produce voiceless nasals in a similar way they produce voiced nasals that fall in the high register.
 Voiceless nasals occur only word-initially, whereas voiced nasals occur word-initially, medially, and finally.

 Liquids

-There are two lateral approximants in Sikkimese, one is the voiceless /l̥/ and the other is the voiced /l/.
+There are two lateral approximants in Denjongke, one is the voiceless /l̥/ and the other is the voiced /l/.
 In regular conversation, the final /l/ is produced as a vowel lengthening and fronting and also only happens in reading and spelling-style pronunciation.
 All the laterals are word-medially voiced.

 Sentence structure and syllable structure

 Denjongke's syllable structure follow's CV(V/C) or (C) (G) V (C/V) where C stands for consonant, V stands for vowel, and G stands for glide.
 Denjongke is a verb-final language, and their sentence structure follows SOV or subject-verb-object order, similar to languages such as Japanese and Korean.
 Although the glide is /j/ most of the time, it can sometimes be an /r/ pronounced as [r], which is called a marginal glide.
-Not all varieties of Sikkimese have this feature.
+Not all varieties of Bhutia have this feature.
 Glides might follow bilabial and velar stops as well as the bilabial nasal /m/.
 There is also a mandatory vowel that can be preceded by plenty of consonant phonemes and any vowel can fill that position in as long or short vowels.
 The vowels /i/ and /u/ are the ones that typically go in the second vowel position.
 The last consonant position can be a plosive, a rhotic, or a nasal.

-Register, pitch and tone
+Register, pitch, and tone

-High and low are the two registers in the Sikkimese language.
+High and low are the two registers in the bhutia language.
 Both have many features.
 The high register produces a cranky or stiff voice when producing vowels.
 The high register also produces a high pitch.
 Voiceless and aspirated consonants happen in the high register.
 In the low register, a low pitch is produced along with a modal or breathy voice when producing vowels.
 The low register is also used when producing voiced and breathy consonants.